open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/sampling.md

 By default, the tracer provider uses a `ParentBased` sampler with the `AlwaysSample` sampler.

-When you're in production, you should consider using the `ParentBased` sampler with the `TraceIDRatioBased` sampler.
+When in a production environment, consider using the `ParentBased` sampler with the `TraceIDRatioBased` sampler.